haso2007/augment-trial-reset/README.md

 The Augment Trial Reset tool is now available only by request in a private repository.

 **To request access:**
-- Please contact me directly at [YOUR_EMAIL_HERE] or via [YOUR_DISCORD/TELEGRAM/OTHER_METHOD].
+- Please message me directly on GitHub ([TrialLord](https://github.com/TrialLord)) and ask for access to the private repository.
-- Include a brief message about why you need access.
 - You will receive an invitation to the private repository if approved.

 **Note:**